johnstevenson/dstroot/README.md

 ```

 ## Testing PHP
 Run `client.php` to test different PHP versions.
-The script sends a request to
+The script makes a request to
 `https://dstroot.testing.org` using PHP streams and PHP curl, reporting either FAIL or SUCCESS.

 Remember to restart the web server when switching between the default and alternate chains.